A joint action on Rheumatoid Arthritis with Pilates

 I have a distinct memory of a girl in my grade 4 class having Rheumatoid Arthritis (RA) and how this impacted her.
 At the time I did not appreciate the pain and the fear that she was experiencing – but I did understand what it was like to be different, and so we became friends.
 As an adult I have observed family members and clients experiencing Rheumatoid Arthritis, and I still can barely appreciate their pain and frustration.
 However, I believe I now have the empathy and the skills to help.

 This article is written to better inform people of the condition, and to highlight how a well trained and informed Pilates teacher can provide help in a movement class.
+To learn more about this topic you can register with body organics education for their online courses.

 In this article we will be exploring Rheumatoid Arthritis, in particular: